leaningtech/labs/sites/cheerpx/src/content/docs/13-reference/03-CheerpX.IDBDevice/readFileAsBlob.md

 ---
 title: readFileAsBlob
-description: Reads a file from an IDBDevice and returns it as a Javascript Blob object.
+description: Reads a file from an IDBDevice and returns it as a Javascript Blob, or null if the file doesn't exist.
 ---

 ```js